 Visiting Muir Woods?
 Here’s everything you need to know about the Muir Woods Shuttle – from when it runs, to cost and schedules.

-There’s plenty of ways to get to Muir Woods besides using the Muir Woods Shuttle.
+First off, let us start by saying there are plenty of ways to get to Muir Woods besides using the Muir Woods Shuttle.

 You can check out the complete list of ways on getting to Muir Woods here.

 But, getting to Muir Woods in 2018 is more different than ever before.
 Most notably the new required reservation system for the limited parking available.
 And to lesser fanfare, the new required reservations for the shuttle in 2018.

 So, how do you buy tickets for the Muir Woods Shuttle?
 Where do you meet the shuttle?
 How do you get to Muir Woods without a car?

 If you’ve decided to take a shuttle to Muir Woods, here’s what you need to know for your Muir Woods day trip!

 How far is Muir Woods from San Francisco?